+A3.
 Association between gluten sensitivity and neuroautoimmunity

-During the past two decades, gluten sensitivity and CD has been recognized as a multi-system autoimmune disorder.
-A growing body of distinct neurologic conditions such as cerebellar ataxia, epilepsy, myoclonic ataxia, chronic neuropathies, and dementia have been reported.
-However, recent studies suggest that the variability of neurologic disorders that occur in gluten sensitivity is broader than previously reported and includes "softer" and more common neurologic disorders, such as chronic headache, developmental delay (autism), hypotonia, and learning disorders or ADHD (2, 15).
+During the past two decades, gluten sensitivity and CD has been recognized as a multisystem autoimmune disorder.
+A growing body of distinct neurologic conditions such cerebellar ataxia, epilepsy, myoclonic ataxia, chronic neuropathies, and dementia have been reported.
+However, recent studies suggest that the variability of neurologic disorders that occur in gluten sensitivity is broader than previously reported and includes "softer" and more commn neurologic disorders, such as chronic headache, developmental delay (autism), hypotonia, and learning disorders or ADHD.^{2, 21}

-In relation to these diseases, a question has been raised: Could neural-cell degeneration, resulting in antibody formation as an epiphenomenon, be the trigger to an immune response to gluten at the lamina propria of the gut?
+In relation to these diseases, a question has been raised: Could neural-cell degeneration, resulting in antibody formation as an epiphenomenona, be the trigger to an immune response to gluten at the lamina propria of the gut?
 After all, the reverse has been shown to be true: anti-gliadin antibodies cross-react with epitopes on Purkinje cells.
-If such a contention is true, the explanation might well come from the transglutaminase story discussed earlier in relation to gliadin and bone antibody (13-14).
+If such a contention is true, the explanation might well come from the transglutaminase story discussed earlier in relation to gliadin and bone antibody.^{19, 20}

 However, the evidence for gluten ataxia as a disease entity is now overwhelming.
-The disease is characterized by ataxia, the presence of antigliadin antibodies, the HLA haplotype (DO2, DO8) asociated with gluten sensitivity, the presence of anti-Purkinje cell antibodies, the presence of high levels of the interferon-y-inducible chemokine CXCL10 and often oligoclonal bands in the cerebrospinal fluid (CSF) and the presence of inflammatory pathology of the cerebellum at postmortem (2, 15-18).
-Perhaps even more compelling is the evidence of a clinical response in the form of improvement of ataxia after a gluten-free diet, even in the absence of an enteropathy.
-This was demonstrated in the largest control study ever to be published indicating the relationship between gluten, cerebellar antibody and the presence of ataxia (19-20).
+The disease is characterized by ataxia, the presence of anti-gliadin antibodies, the HLA haplotype (DQ2, DQ8) asociated with gluten sensitivity, the presence of anti-Purkinje cell antibodies, the presence of high levels of the interferon- γ -inducible chemokine CXCL10 and often oligoclonal bands in the cerebrospinal fluid (CSF) and the presence of inflamamtory pathology of the cerebellum at postmortem.^{2, 21-25} Perhaps even more compelling is the evidence of a clinical response in the form of improvement of ataxia after a gluten-free diet, even in the absence of an enteropathy.
+This was demonstrated in the largest control study ever to be published indicating the relationship between gluten, cerebellar antibody and the presence of ataxia.26-29 crude gliadin.
+In the sera of patients with gluten ataxia, however, there is evidence of additional antibodies targeting Purkinje-cell epitopes.27